mohiittsingh/mohiittsingh/README.md

   <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
 </div>

-## About Me

-I'm a Computer Science student from Gurgaon, India, with a passion for learning and exploring new technologies.
-Currently focused on full-stack development with React, Node.js, and databases, while also keeping an eye on other areas of computer science that spark my curiosity.
+## Who's this guy?

+CS student from Gurgaon, India.
+I spend my time building full-stack apps, occasionally breaking them, and then fixing them — in that exact order.
+Currently deep into React, Node.js, and databases.
+Also keeping tabs on whatever shiny new thing the CS world throws my way.

+When the code works on the first try, I question reality.
+When it doesn't, I question my career choices.
+It balances out.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
 </div>

 ## Tech Stack

+*Things I use to build stuff (and occasionally fight with)*

 <div align="center">